 Other authors, notably Hugh Howey, have encouraged fan fiction based upon their own work, perhaps under the banner “If You Can’t Beat ‘Em, Join ‘Em” or perhaps because they see this as a way to build audience under a kind of “freemium” model.
 After all, fan fiction is in essence the uncompensated appropriation of an author’s hard work — uncompensated, that is, until Kindle Worlds came along.

-Yet, even if the original creator has gained financial purchase in this slippery marketplace of ersatz product, there remains something deeply unsettling to me about the idea of a writer expropriating the fictional world and characters of another.
+Yet, even if the original creator has gained financial purchase in this slippery marketplace of ersatz product, there remains something deeply unsettling to me about the idea of a writer best online casino expropriating the fictional world and characters of another.
 The hard work, after all, lay in the creation of those worlds and characters.
 Original fiction toils in the broiling sun.
 Fan fiction luxuriates in the shade.

 I think art has an obligation to aspire toward originality.
 The fact that it’s hard to achieve complete originality — that each of us stands on the shoulders of giants — doesn’t diminish the rightness of this goal.
 It’s one thing for your writing style to kind of sound like that of Dashiell Hammett and quite another to use Sam Spade as if he were your own creation.
 And let’s not forget that to write a character is to create him; there’s no separating the two acts.

 Once in a while, of course, a character becomes so ingrained in the culture that we all have a kind of moral right to him or her.
 Think Frankenstein, Hamlet or Emma Bovary.
 When an artist’s creation transcends ownership, by all means we can indulge in intellectual exploitation.
 But commercial exploitation is not that.
 It’s just a grab for easy bucks.